 The Sandford Award is managed by Bishop Grosseteste University in partnership with the Heritage Education Trust.
 The Trust is the only body in existence able to provide independent quality assurance to historic properties and collections which run education programmes.
-Bishop Grosseteste University has its own record of excellence in this field and offers a unique graduate and post graduate course in Heritage Education.
+Together, these two institutions subsidise the cost of entry to the Sandford Awards five-fold in order to cover the cost of the assessment, the reporting process and the presentation ceremony.

 What is the Sandford Award?

-The Sandford Awards represent a broad spectrum of heritage sector partners who recognise the importance of the continuing programme of quality assessment that they provide.
-English Heritage is our principal funder, and the Historic Houses Association also supports our work.
-Historic Royal Palaces, The National Trust, The National Trust for Scotland, Historic Scotland, The Royal Armouries and National Museums in England, Wales and Ireland all submit their properties for assessment.
+The Sandford Awards represent a broad spectrum of heritage sector partners who recognise the importance of the continuing programme of quality assessment that they provide and we work in partnership with the Historic Houses Association and Historic Royal Palaces who are leaders in heritage learning.
+The National Trust, The National Trust for Scotland, Historic Scotland, English Heritage and National Museums in England, Wales and Ireland all submit their properties for assessment alongside local authorities, independent trusts and private owners.

 The Awards focus on formal, curriculum-linked education opportunities offered to schools by heritage sites, although recognition is also made of informal learning such as family programmes.
 The Awards are made annually and are non competitive.